 This system is both beautiful and efficient in helping support the Lyft driver education platform.
 Going from a series of icons to fully animated shorts, this system built the foundation for a great series that helps people.

 Bonnie Kate was hired to develop a whole illustration design system for the educational content that my team creates.
 We had been running into issues around how to scale our illustrations, while still keeping them interesting.
 Bonnie Kate went above and beyond in delivering that and more.
 Not only was the system visually stunning, but also incredibly easy and intuitive to use.
 She put a lot of thought into the look and feel of the illustrations, and also into the logic behind how elements could be pieced together and still retain their visually branded identity, both in color and form.
-Besides being incredibly talented at her skillset, she's also a pleasure to work with and was easily able to fold into our existing team as she worked with us.
+Besides being incredibly talented at her skillset, she's also a pleasure to work with and was easily able to fold into our existing team.

 Gaelen Sayres, Educational Content Producer, Lyft